16 Most Famous Exotic Vegetables with Benefits & Uses

 This exotic vegetable occupies a very important place in the list of exotic vegetables due to its high popularity.
 This low-calorie food is used in a plethora of dishes.

-It is a very common ingredient in many Chinese dishes such as Schezuan fried rice, starters, gravies, and Manchurians.
+It is a very common ingredient in many Chinese dishes, such as Schezwan fried rice, starters, gravies, and Manchurians.

 Celery is one of the most expensive vegetables in the list of exotic vegetables.
 It is a salad green that has a range of health benefits.
 It prevents inflammation and cancer, regulates blood pressure, and controls liver diseases, gout, asthma, psoriasis, and fever.
 It can be eaten both raw as well as cooked.